Skip navigation BT logo

 Blind pensioners

-Whilst eligibility for the blind pension is not means tested, the proceeds of this pension form part of the assessable income for aged care means testing.
+Whilst eligibility for the blind pension is not means tested, the payments received form part of the assessable income for aged care means testing.

 DVA pensions